Skip to content

 - Shorter Oxford English Dictionary

-A specification is the document that describes in words what cannot be visualised or explained on a drawing or model.
-This is not only applicable to construction; the same principles apply to all industries, from aerospace and oil and gas to automobiles and manufacturing.
-In construction, the specification can cover everything:
+Essentially, a specification is a document that details the ‘plan’ for a project, including the materials, dimensions, workmanship standards, etc. It establishes what cannot be visualised or explained on a drawing or model – though it may also provide additional context to existing drawings or plans.
+Specifications apply not only to construction; the same principles apply to all industries, from aerospace and oil and gas to automobiles and manufacturing.

 The type of specification can relate to the project or the procurement route – whether it is performance-based, prescriptive or proprietary – depending on project requirements.